dwarvesf/playbook/engineering/setup/editor.md

 [https://vimawesome.com/](https://vimawesome.com/)
 [https://github.com/rockerBOO/awesome-neovim](https://github.com/rockerBOO/awesome-neovim)

 Both Vim and Neovim have really extensive plugins and comprehensive guides to customing the editor to fit your needs.
-If you are looking for a VSCode or IDE-like experience, we highly recommend using neovim with the [coc.nvim](https://github.com/neoclide/coc.nvim) plugin.
+For a minimalist plugin manager for both Vim and NeoVim, we recommend using [Plug](https://github.com/junegunn/vim-plug).
+For extensions, ff you are looking for a VSCode or IDE-like experience, we highly recommend using neovim with the [coc.nvim](https://github.com/neoclide/coc.nvim) plugin.

 Other plugins we recommend are:
 - [vim-gitgutter](https://github.com/airblade/vim-gitgutter)